YadavYashvant/Lirice/README.md

 ## (UNDER DEVELOPEMENT)
-A linux ricing platform using springboot and nextjs.
+A linux ricing config platform using springboot and nextjs.